Information asymmetry: Sources

 Information asymmetry within societies can be created and maintained in several ways.
 Firstly, media outlets, due to their ownership structure or political influences, may fail to disseminate certain viewpoints or choose to engage in propaganda campaigns.
 Furthermore, an educational system relying on substantial tuition fees can generate information imbalances between the poor and the affluent.
 Imbalances can also be fortified by specific organizational and legal measures, such as document classification procedures or non-disclosure clauses.
 Exclusive information networks that are operational around the world further contribute to the asymmetry.
+Copyright laws increase information imbalances between the poor and the affluent.
 Lastly, mass surveillance helps the political and industrial leaders to amass large volumes of information, which is typically not shared with the rest of society.

 Market impact

 Zavolokina, Schlegel, and Schwabe (2020) state that Information asymmetry makes buyers and sellers distrust each other, which leads to opportunistic behaviour and may even lead to complete break down of the market.
 At the same time, lower quality provision in markets is also one of the consequences, as sellers do not get benefits enough to cover their production costs of providing higher quality products.